Dishoungh/gentoo-config/Gentoo/gentoo-config.md

 Storage: Samsung 960 EVO (500GB M.2 SSD)
 Monitors: 3x 2560x1440p Monitors (G-Sync IPS 1ms)

-I have like 4 other storage drives but I'll be using those as extra storage drives for VMs and other stuff.
+I have 3 other storage drives but I'll be using those as extra storage drives for VMs and other stuff.
 I'm including the information about the 3 monitors I'm using just in case if it would be important.

 # What I Want